This Woman's Condition Helps Her

 “If a memory of mine involves music, I often recall the visuals of the music rather than the actual setting,” McCracken explains.

-McCracken also has grapheme-color synesthesia, which means she assigns colors to numbers and letters — a surprisingly useful attribute in school, she says: “I remember taking math tests and knowing my formulas were wrong because they were missing a certain color."
+McCracken also has grapheme-colour synesthesia, which means she assigns colours to numbers and letters — a surprisingly useful attribute in school, she says: “I remember taking math tests and knowing my formulas were wrong because they were missing a certain colour."

 Though she works mostly with music, McCracken has also experimented with painting other sounds.